ACE-Merging: Data-Free Model Merging with Adaptive Covariance Estimation: Computational Complexity and Practical Overhead

+Although the per-step cost is lower than cubic-time matrix decompositions, the dependence on the optimization horizon $K$ makes WUDI computationally expensive in practice, especially when hundreds or thousands of iterations are required.

-\paragraph{ACE-Merging.} \acem\ avoids iterative optimization and computes the solution in closed form.
-Its complexity can be analyzed by its main computational steps on a per-layer basis: \begin{itemize} \item \textbf{Covariance Aggregation.} The algorithm iterates through all $T$ task vectors to compute aggregated matrices.
-For each task, the dominant step is the matrix multiplication $\Delta W_t^\top \Delta W_t$ to form the covariance proxy.
-This operation has a cost of $O(d_{\mathrm{out}} d_{\mathrm{in}}^2)$.
-The loop over $T$ tasks makes this stage's complexity $O(T d_{\mathrm{out}} d_{\mathrm{in}}^2)$.
+\paragraph{ACE-Merging.} \acem\ avoids iterative optimization and computes the merge in closed form.
+Its per-layer complexity is dominated by three stages: \begin{itemize} \item \textbf{Second-order proxy aggregation.} For each task, we form the centered column Gram proxy $\widetilde W_t^\top \widetilde W_t$ (equivalently, up to centering, $\Delta W_t^\top \Delta W_t$), whose dominant matrix multiplication costs